 Longer Service Life

 Tureks Plumbing Services also confirms that you will conserve more water when you switch to a tankless water heater.
 How does this happen?
 With a traditional water heater, people typically let some water run to waste as the cold water in the pipes makes way for the hot water to follow.
 This wasted water adds up over time, and your water bill is affected.
 With a tankless system, you get hot water as soon as you open the faucet or other points of use.
-In this way, you save the water that you would have lost while waiting for the faucet to discharge hot water.
+Our friends at Gilmore Heating, Air, and Plumbing, a home service company in Sacramento, agree that you save the water that you would have lost while waiting for the faucet to discharge hot water.

 You Get Purer Water

 As you can see, tankless water heaters have numerous advantages over water heaters with storage tanks.
 However, you can only enjoy those benefits if you work with Tureks Plumbing Services to select the appropriate tank and install it correctly.
-So, give us a call today and witness how these heaters can transform the hot water system in your home.
+So, contact Tureks Plumbing today to witness how these heaters can transform the hot water system in your home.